SangBeom-Hahn/NLP/README.md

 # NLP
-*To be natural language processing Mater!!
+*To be natural language processing Master!!

 ## Contents